unfazing/margin_scraper/docs/DeveloperGuide.md

 5. After successfully running the command, the new directories, `build` and `dist`, and a new file, `margin_scraper.spec` should appear.
 6. `build` and `margin_scraper.spec` are non-essential and can be removed.
-7. The executable to be distributed to the end user can be found in the `dist` directory.
+7. The executable, `margin_scraper.exe`, to be distributed to the end user can be found in the `dist` directory.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>